dougdyson/polylog/README.md

 ---
 ## the solution
-Keep online learners engaged and participating in your lectures.
+Keep online learners engaged and participating in your lectures by incorporating interactive features such as polls, quizzes, q&a, topic cards and activity feed.

 * "Here's something fun to start off with..."
 * "How is everyone feeling this morning?"